Sequence-controlled polymer: Sequence controlled non-radical polymerization

 For the intrinsic shortages of radical polymerization for sequence-controlled polymers, other non-radical polymerizations are also developed.
 Within those non-radical methods, azide-alkyne cycloaddition (also known as click reaction), olefin metathesis among others are utilized to construct sequence-controlled polymers.
 Depending on these specific chemical reactions, monomers are accurately added to the polymer chain and a well-ordered chain is accomplished stepwise.
 Meanwhile, by applying multiple chemical reactions, chemists have also developed multi-component reactions to accelerate the construction of polymer skeletons and also enhance variety.
 Beyond the aforementioned, there was a research group developing a molecule machine, which successfully achieve a sequence-controlled polymerization of oligopeptides.

 Methodology towards improving sequence control

 The most important character of sequence-controlled polymers is its controllable sequence of polymer backbone.
 Nonetheless, to realize a precise sequence control and to regulate sequences in greater polymer backbones are also the most urgent issue, which needs to be addressed in the field of sequence-controlled polymers.
 Great efforts have been made in development and optimization of methods to improve the sequence-control properties of currently existed synthetic methods and also to further brand-new methods with better synthetic efficiency and sequence control.

 Utilization of templates

 One of the most significant character of sequence-controlled biosynthesis against other chemical synthetic methods is that the biomolecules (including DNA and RNA) can initiate their polymerization using highly programmed templates.
-Hence, biosynthetic methods, like PCR, are still considered one of most cogent manner to develop sequence-controlled polymers.
+Hence, biosynthetic methods, like PCR, are still considered one of the most cogent manner to develop sequence-controlled polymers.